 As a backyard gardener, I had a problem this spring with varmints digging up my potted tomatoes and sweet peppers.
 I suspected that squirrels were the culprits.

-Instead of resorting to trapping the suspects, I simply covered the top of the pots with a layer of aluminum foil and punched holes in the foil to allow water to seep through.
+Instead of resorting to trapping the squirrels, I simply covered the top of the pots with a layer of aluminum foil and punched holes in the foil to allow water to seep through.
 No more problems with varmints.
 I don’t know whether it’s the shiny surface or the crinkly sound it makes when touched that keeps them off, but it turns out aluminum foil is a great squirrel repellent.

 Applying a shiny layer has the further advantage of reflecting light onto the plant, helpful for locations such as my deck, which gets a barely adequate six hours of sunlight per day.

 Originally published as “Country Lore: Save Your Plants from Hungry Garden Pests” in the June/July 2009 issue of MOTHER EARTH NEWS.